7 Areas of Life to Set Goals in to Balance Your Life

 Your goal should be specific enough that you know what you need to do and how to do it.
 It should also include information on when the goal was met.

+For example, “start running” is a poor goal because it offers no guidance on how to do so.
 It’s also difficult to determine when a goal has been met.
 Is it after you’ve run once?
 Or after you’ve run three miles for three days?

 It’s already a failed activity if we haven’t thought through why we want to achieve a goal in the first place.
+How committed we are to achieving our goals is a good predictor of success.

 In turn, commitment is influenced by how important the goal is to us personally and how confident we are that we can achieve it.
+We’re better able to deal with the various obstacles that prevent us from achieving our goals in this manner.

 You can be certain that there will be times when everything appears hopeless.
 It’s then useful to consider these reasons.